mveytsman/ontoillogical.com/source/_posts/2012-08-30-my-solutions-to-the-stripe-ctf-web-app-edition.markdown

 The first obvious move is to get authenticated somewhere.
 The DomainAuthenticator server is limited to making outbound network requests only to other stripe servers, but luckily we can make arbitrary uploads to another stripe CTF server --- level 2.
 Simply uploading a file that contains the string "AUTHENTICATED" to the level 2 upload field and using that as a pingback URL will allow us to authenticate with the level 2 domain with any username/password.

 After authenticating, stripe responds with: "Remote server responded with: AUTHENTICATED.
 Authenticated as user@level02-2.stripe-ctf.com!"
 That got us in as a user of level02-2.stripe-ctf.com, but we want to be logged in as a user of level05-2.stripe-ctf.com.
-The key observation here is that the regular expression used in `authenticated` matches when one of the lines of the body matches.
+The key observation here is that the regular expression used in `authenticated` matches per line, so we only need one of the lines of the response body to match.
 If we make sure that the file we uploaded to level2 contains a new line after AUTHENTICATED, the response after authentication will be "Remote server responded with: AUTHENTICATED\n.
 Authenticated as user@level02-2.stripe-ctf.com!", which will match that regular expression.
 Since that response is coming from level05-2.stripe-ctf.com, that's enough to get us in.

 The `params` variable in Sinatra contains both POSTed data and values in the query string, so we can specify a pingback in the URL and it will still be picked up in a POST request.
 I uploaded a file that contains the string "AUTHENTICATED\n" to level 2 at the URL `https://level02-2.stripe-ctf.com/user-iinxtuvzks/uploads/auth`, and then my pingback URL was  `https://level05-2.stripe-ctf.com/user-rpyvuiltkk/?pingback=https://level02-2.stripe-ctf.com/user-iinxtuvzks/uploads/auth`.
 This causes the body of a response on the level-5-2.stripe-ctf.com domain to match the regex in `authenticated?`, and I am authenticated on the level 5 domain.